-The goal of contract administration is to ensure the contract is performed satisfactorily and the responsibilities of both parties are properly discharged.
+The goal of contract administration is to ensure the requirements as outlined in the contract documents are performed accurately and completely, and the responsibilities of all parties are properly satisfied.

 The construction phase of a project is initiated after TxDOT concurs in the award of the contract to the selected bidder.
 The local government may then award and execute the contract.